phoityne/haskell-dap/README.md

 ## Limitation
-Currently this project is experimental.
+Currently this project is an experimental design and implementation.

 * supporting ghc-8.0.2, ghc-8.2.2
 * need stack project.